NGSolve/ngsPETSc/paper/paper.md

 # Summary

 Combining advanced meshing techniques with robust solver capabilities is essential for solving difficult problems in computational science and engineering.
-This paper introduces ngsPETSc, a software built with petsc4py [@petsc4py] that seamlessly integrates the NETGEN mesher [@Netgen],the NGSolve finite element library [@NGSolve], and the PETSc toolkit [@PETSc]. ngsPETSc enables the use of NETGEN meshes and geometries in PETSc-based solvers, and provides NGSolve users access to the wide array of linear, nonlinear solvers and time-steppers available in PETSc.
+This paper introduces ngsPETSc, software built with petsc4py [@petsc4py] that seamlessly integrates the NETGEN mesher [@Netgen], the NGSolve finite element library [@NGSolve], and the PETSc toolkit [@PETSc]. ngsPETSc enables the use of NETGEN meshes and geometries in PETSc-based solvers, and provides NGSolve users access to the wide array of linear, nonlinear solvers, and time-steppers available in PETSc.

 # Statement of Need